girlguidinghertfordshire/ggherts/_events/2023-11-03-peak-district-social-walking.md

 Open to all Members aged 16+.

-This weekend can also be attended by those wanting to complete the [Level 2 Girlguiding walking scheme training and assessment](/training/level-2-walking-scheme-training-and-assessment/) - see the training page for details of this option.
+This weekend can also be attended by those wanting to complete the [Girlguiding walking scheme level 2  training and assessment](/training/level-2-walking-scheme-training-and-assessment/) - see the training page for details of this option.

 If you'd like to chat about the possibilities, have questions or would like to book a place, email your Anglia walking lead volunteers via <walking@girlguiding-anglia.org.uk>